sowmya-rebbavarapu/Big-Bite-MERN/README.md

-# Big-Bite Full Stack Delivery Website
+# Big-Bite Full Stack Food  Delivery Website

 This is a **full-stack  application** built using **React.js, Node.js, Express, and MongoDB**.
 The project includes:
 - **Frontend** (User Panel)